-|Nurturing Occupational Healthcare Staff||We have held mental health skill development training for occupational healthcare staff since 2013 to strengthen their response, support, and teamwork abilities.
-We conducted this training five times in 2016 with a focus on case studies (one of the five sessions specifically targeted human resource managers).
-Almost all of the human resource and health support managers at Canon’s operational sites in Japan have received this training.|
+|Nurturing Occupational Healthcare Staff||We have held mental health skill-development training for occupational healthcare staff since 2013 to strengthen their response, support, and teamwork abilities.
+We conducted this training four times in 2017, focusing on the topics of reduced leave and difficult cases.
+Almost all human resource and health support managers working at Canon Inc. or Group company operational sites in Japan have received this training.|

 In terms of cancer-related measures, Canon works together with the Canon Health Insurance Union to conduct primary prevention in the form of raising awareness and encouraging employees to improve their lifestyles, secondary prevention in the form of early detection and treatment, and tertiary prevention in the form of appropriate treatment and assistance with work-treatment balance.
 Canon also strives to raise awareness of cancer screening and to maintain an environment that makes it easy for employees to undergo screening.

-Canon conducts various health management programs at Japan at its Group companies outside Japan as part of its health promotion initiatives for employees.
+Canon conducts various health management programs at its Group companies outside Japan as part of its health promotion initiatives for employees.
 Each Group company also actively conducts its own initiatives suited to the characteristics of the company.